amanverma123-prog/DSA_with-Aman/Binary Trees/README.md

 - Understanding recursive divide-and-conquer optimization
 - Analyzing tree algorithms with O(log² n) time complexity
 - Using tree structure to optimize recursive node counting
+- Constructing a binary tree using preorder and inorder traversals
+- Using preorder traversal to determine the root of each subtree
+- Using inorder traversal to divide nodes into left and right subtrees
+- Maintaining a preorder index while recursively constructing the tree
+- Using inorder boundaries to recursively construct left and right subtrees
+- Understanding how multiple traversal orders can uniquely reconstruct a binary tree
+- Applying recursive divide-and-conquer to binary tree construction

 ---

 # 📚 Upcoming Topics

+- Construct Binary Tree from Inorder and Postorder Traversal (LC 106)
 - Left View of Binary Tree
 - Serialize & Deserialize Binary Tree (LC 297)
 - Binary Search Trees (BST)